 381-382.
 FIELD OBSERVATION AND EXPERIENCE IN COMMUNITY NUTRITION.
-Given throughout the year, either or both terms.
-Credit two hours a term.
-Prerequisite or parallel, C.P.M.
-376. Registration by consent of the instructor.
-For School of Nutrition and Graduate School students.
-Two half-days a week as arranged.
+Given throughout the year.
+Credit one hour a term.
+Prerequisite or parallel with C.P.M.
+392 and Engineering 2509.
+Registration by consent of the instructor.
+For Graduate School of Nutrition and Graduate School students only.
+A two-week full-time period just prior to the academic year and one or two weeks during the spring recess and/or immediately following final examinations in the spring term.
+Time and place as arranged.
+Professor Young.